peter88213/nv_it/docs/project_note_view.md

 # Nota di progetto properties

-The Project note properties view opens in the right pane when you select a project note in the tree.
+The Nota di progetto properties view opens in the right pane when you select a project note in the tree.

 ## Title and content